 “Your fault for having a dog that looks like you.”

 I looked at her, and initially thought, wow!
 What am I to make of that?
 She held my gaze, but didn’t say anything else.
 She just stood there with her mouth partly open.
 I was puzzled as to what she meant.
 In the next millisecond, I decided that this was one of those occasions where I didn’t have to, actually, say a word, and I didn’t.
-I just turned and walked away, a lost art I told myself.
+I just turned and walked away, a lost art.
+I told myself.

 I think she was making an attempt at humour, but I don’t really know.

-Bruno and I walked down the west side of Brunswick Street in the glorious sunshine.
+Brun and I walked down the west side of Brunswick Street in the glorious sunshine.
 Some of the old ladies where hanging out outside the charity shop sitting in those old fashioned rockers, that my grandmother used to have, (that’s the grandmother who drank brandy like a fish and chain smoked Kool cigarettes, and not the grandmother who was a property developer, you understand) that are covered in material and they press down in the seat to rock.
-They patted Bruno as he passed by.
+They patted Brun as he passed by.

 One of them said, “A face only a mother could love.”